Migration trends (1/)

 Read more

 A reverse trend is being observed when comparing the number of older emigrants and the number of Lithuania’s residents.
-People that are 65 or older only comprise about 2% of the total emigration flow, despite making up about 20% of the entire population.
+People that are 65 or older only comprise about 2 percent of the total emigration flow, despite making up about 20 percent of the entire population.

 Where do Lithuanians emigrate?